Guide · April 2, 2026 · 13 min read

 Perplexity's Publisher Program now shares ad revenue with sites whose content gets cited in answers.
 Each response typically references 4 to 8 sources with inline citations, and every citation is a clickable link back to the original page.
-That changes the tracking equation entirely: on Perplexity, a brand mention isn't just visibility — it's a measurable touchpoint.
+That changes the tracking equation entirely.
+On Perplexity, a brand mention isn't just visibility.
+It's a measurable touchpoint.

 Why Perplexity Tracking Is Different